 Don't worry, the information you provide here will not affect the information used for your Cosynd agreements.

 If you need to add another claimant, you can do so by clicking on "+Add Another."

 Read more about claimants:

-11) If you answered "yes" in step 5, you will be asked to identify the parts of your copyright that you are including/excluding from your registration.
+11) If you answered "yes" in step 10, you will be asked to identify the parts of your copyrights that you and your collaborators did not create.